 That’s the extent of my stand up so please don’t boo me off the Pulse Platform.

 Standup comedy has never been for the faint of heart and the same could be said for being a leader.
-Putting yourself under the spotlight of scrutiny and criticism by strangers only to have yourself to hold accountable for your performance.
+Subjecting yourself to public judgment with only yourself to answer to.

 Leaders have been doing standup for a long time, they just weren’t aware of it.
 The fact is there are many similarities between standup comics and business leaders.
 Although not an exact science, here are just a few: